-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 8.5 million.
-The materiality is determined with reference to net sales (0.5%).
-We consider net sales as the most appropriate benchmark since Cnova N.V. is a profit-oriented entity with a volatile profit before tax over recent years.
-We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 8.75 million and for the company financial statements as a whole at EUR EUR 5.0 million.
+The materiality for the consolidated financial statement is determined with reference to net sales (0.7%).
+We consider net sales as the most appropriate benchmark since Cnova N.V. is a revenue-oriented entity with a volatile loss before tax over recent years.